johnmathews/johnmathews.github.io.old/content/articles/coworking.md

 Summary: A review of eight coworking spaces in Dublin
 Status: Published

 I arrived in Dublin on Wednesday and I start work on Monday.
 Thursday and Friday were spent running around Dublin visiting as many coworking spaces as possible.

+I'm looking to rent a "hot desk", which means I bring my equipment everyday and don't have a dedicated desk or storage space.
+Very nomadic. :)

-Below are my impressions of 7 businesses offering either hot desks or dedicated desks.
-The going rate in Dublin seems to be 250 - 300 euro.
+Below are my impressions of eight businesses offering either hot desks or dedicated desks with my favourite first.
+It's a subjective ranking based on my personal preferences.
+The going rate in Dublin seems to be 250 - 300 euro for a hot desk.
 Hours range from 9am - 7pm Monday - Friday, to 24/7.

 ### First place: [Dogpatch Labs](http://dogpatchlabs.com/)